EN

 This means it’s time for system testing.

-The installation team tests every component and function.
+The installation team tests every component and function to prepare the system for long-term maintenance and reliable operation.
 The elevator moves up and down numerous times, halting on every floor.
 Door sensor testing confirms that the doors never close on people or objects.
 Testing the emergency components involves the emergency stop buttons, communications, and the power backup.

 They check for smooth operation, for proper alignment, for the right speed, and for unusual sounds.
 They check to see that everything functions as it ought.